 what you are looking for when you listen to this album.

 The next track is an atmospheric piece that abandons conventional song structures.
-"Decreptitude

-over after track three, I feel that this song is very essential to the overall atmosphere of the album.
+album over after track three, I feel that this song is very essential to the overall atmosphere of the album.

-"Rundtgåing av den Transcendentale Egenhetens Støtte" is a 25 minute long ambient piece,
+"Rundtgåing av den Transcendentale Egenhetens Støtte" is a 25 minute long ambient

-point, or just can't digest such a lengthy song.
+by this point, or just can't digest such a lengthy song.
 Either way, it's their loss.
 This somber piece is actually very liberating

 in a sense, if you allow yourself to be taken away by the magic it creates.
 Along with "Tomhet", I played this song over and